Tables and Indicators

 This indicator measures time signed consent to evaluate is received until the evaluation is completed, NOT until eligibility is determined.
 The evaluation process is completed only when the team has gathered ALL of the info requested (this includes administering assessments, scoring assessments, obtaining and scoring rating scales, etc...)

-e = # of children determined to be eligible for early intervention services under Part C less than 90 days before their third birthdays.
+e = # of children determined to be eligible for early intervention services under Part C less than 90 days before their third birthdays, and

 f = # of children whose parents chose to continue early intervention services beyond the child's third birthday through a State's policy under 34 CFR §303.211 or a similar State option.